The Institute of Higher Education and Professional Insight

 Skills for life and the global workplace

-The mission of the Institute of Higher Education and Professional Insight is to develop and promote successful transition from school to university for our students, and from university to professional life, and beyond.
+The mission of the Institute of Higher Education and Professional Insight is to develop and promote the successful transition from school to university, from university to professional life, and beyond.

 In 2013 The Gatsby Charitable Foundation commissioned Sir John Holman - Emeritus Professor of Chemistry at the University of York, senior education adviser and former Headteacher - with setting out what good career guidance in England would be like.
 He identified eight benchmarks of good practice in school career guidance.
 The Institute of Higher Education and Professional Insight is informed by these eight benchmarks that identify different dimensions of good career guidance.